Edith Wharton Biography

-Born in New York City in 1862, Edith Wharton grew up in the comforts of a family of wealth and prestige, but as part of a high society of strict rules that encumbered women.
-The rules she promptly ignored, as Edith pursued her interests regardless of norms from a young age.
+Born in New York City in 1862, Edith grew up in the comforts of a family of wealth and prestige but as part of a high society of strict rules that encumbered women.
+The rules she promptly ignored, as Edith pursued her interests with disregard for social norms from a young age.

-Enamored with learning, Edith became fluent in French, German, and Italian while spending many of her childhood years living in Europe.
+Growing up, Edith’s passion for learning shined brightly.
+She studied with tutors and read books from her father’s library and her father’s friends’ libraries.
+And while living in Europe for many of her childhood years, Edith became fluent in French, German, and Italian.
 But while she perfected languages, it was writing and storytelling that captured her heart and mind.
-From early in life, she was inventing stories and writing poetry.
+From early in life, she invented stories and wrote poetry.

-Continuing to work on her craft, at fifteen, Edith completed a thirty thousand word novella.
+Continuing to work on her craft, Edith completed a thirty thousand-word novella at fifteen.
 That same year, she sold her first poem.
-By eighteen, literary magazines published multiple poems, though all under a pseudonym, as writing was not an acceptable profession for a woman of her class.
+By eighteen, literary magazines published multiple of her poems, though all under a pseudonym, as writing was not an acceptable profession for a woman of her class.

 Writing would become Edith’s life work.
+She became a pioneering American novelist, carving her niche in the male-dominated literary world of the 19th century.
 She published forty-eight books and at least eighty-five short stories.
 And in 1921, she won the Pulitzer Prize for Literature for her book, The Age of Innocence, becoming the first woman to receive the award.

 Edith passed away after a stroke in 1937.

 If you enjoyed “Edith Wharton: biography of a writing pioneer”, please consider supporting Historical Snapshots with a donation.
 Visit our Patreon page to donate.
 Your support is much appreciated.